 Mothers using lanolin should be aware that:

-• Allergies to lanolin are possible.
+- Allergies to lanolin are possible.
 Despite the purification process, some mothers find they have a reaction to lanolin making their sore nipples worse.
+Mothers with an allergy to wool are advised to avoid using it.14 Photographs of a nipple with a classic allergy to lanolin can be seen in Dr Katrina Mitchell’s Yeast Infection While Breastfeeding?

-• Lanolin may increase fungal infections.
-Frequent use of lanolin on nipples may increase the risk of nipple infections, particularly fungal infections such as thrush.
-Sasaki et al call for more research to establish whether lanolin is a growth medium for thrush particularly if the mother has a history of antibiotic use during childbirth.8
+- Lanolin may increase nipple infections.
+According to one researcher lanolin on nipples may be associated with nipple infections and they called for more research to establish whether lanolin is a growth medium for infection particularly if the mother has a history of antibiotic use during childbirth.15

-• Lanolin could make the nipple and areola slippery and mask the scent from the montgomery glands which are thought to help a baby locate the nipple.9 Try to use the smallest amount possible.
+- Lanolin could make the nipple and areola slippery and mask the scent from the montgomery glands which are thought to help a baby locate the nipple.16 Try to use the smallest amount possible.

-• More studies are needed.
-Despite the popularity of lanolin several studies have not found it to be consistently more effective than other frequently used remedies and more good studies are needed.1011
+- More studies are needed.
+Despite the popularity of lanolin several studies have not found it to be consistently more effective than other frequently used remedies and more good studies are needed.17

 Hydrogel dressings